acoustic-content-samples/wchconvert-cli/README.md

 #### Editing the Settings.json
-  A sample settings.json is included in the wchconvert.zip.
+  A sample settings.json is included in the wchconvert-cli-master.zip.
 The settings.json must exist in the working directory for wchconvert to operate successfully.

 Here is an example entry from the settings.json: